 Let’s break down the numbers further:

-- 10% of fatal crashes, 15% of injury crashes, and 14% of all police-reported motor vehicle traffic crashes in 2015 were reported as distraction-affected crashes, NHTSA reported.
+- 8% of fatal crashes in 2021 were reported as distraction-affected crashes, NHTSA reported.

 Top Distracted Driving Behaviors

 Distracted driving behaviors include answering the phone or making a call, reading or sending text messages, surfing the internet, posting to social media, and even participating in a video chat — all while driving.
-A 2016 NSC survey of more than 3,400 adult drivers across the U.S. revealed that drivers engaged in distracting behaviors often or occasionally:
+A NSC survey of more than 3,400 adult drivers across the U.S. back in 2016 revealed that drivers engaged in distracting behaviors often or occasionally:

 - 19% made or answered phone calls with handheld devices.